vyfor/cord.nvim/.github/wiki/Troubleshooting.md

 3. [Open a new issue](https://github.com/vyfor/cord.nvim/issues/new/choose).
    Be clear and include as much detail as possible.

-You can also ask in Discussions or Discord if you're unsure.
+You can also ask in the Discord server if you're unsure.